vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/010/04_pari_suvAnAsa.md

 title = "04"

 +++
-The pun on svānā́saḥ in 1a recurs here; this time Ge and Re render it only as ‘pressed’.
+The pun on svānā́saḥ in 1a recurs here; this time Geldner and Renou render it only as ‘pressed’.